-Example: An automotive speaker fitted with an additional safety wire as a precaution against a fall Excerpt from the Product Safety Manual Main Public Regulations Concerning Products - Regulations concerning product approval include safety regulations, electromagnetic compliance (EMC) and electromagnetic interference (EMI) regulations, and communications standards - Labeling regulations for consumer protection and product certification cover labeling on products, operating manuals, packaging, and other matters - Environmental regulations To Win Customers' Satisfaction and Trust Upstream Initiatives for Quality Assurance Rapid Acquisition of Market Quality Information and Enhanced Responses to Issues In the Pioneer Group, information from customers is accurately communicated to relevant divisions for use in sales support and guality improvement activities.
+Example: An automotive speaker fitted with an additional safety wire as a precaution against a fall Excerpt from the Product Safety Manual Response to Public Regulations Concerning Products The Pioneer Group collects regulatory information from the countries, regions and industries within which it conducts business, as well as from international organizations.
+This information is disseminated by the Public Regulations Committee, which is organized on a Group-wide basis, and is incorporated in the development and manufacture of products.
+The Group also ensures through its sales divisions that products comply with national and regional regulations before release.
+Through these means, the Pioneer Group strives to ensure compliance with public requirements for products and promotional materials.
+Main Public Regulations Concerning Products - Regulations concerning product approval include safety regulations, electromagnetic compliance (EMC) and electromagnetic interference (EMI) regulations, and communications standards - Labeling regulations for consumer protection and product certification cover labeling on products, operating manuals, packaging, and other matters - Environmental regulations To Win Customers' Satisfaction and Trust THIRD IN THE Upstream Initiatives for Quality Assurance Rapid Acquisition of Market Quality Information and Enhanced Responses to Issues In the Pioneer Group, information from customers is accurately communicated to relevant divisions for use in sales support and quality improvement activities.
 For example, at the Customer Support Center in Japan, inquiries and complaints are compiled into a monthly report entitled "The Voice of the Customer," which is distributed to directors, department heads of related divisions and all relevant staff.
 In addition, the center provides information that can be used for product planning in periodic meetings with business divisions.
 Similar activities are undertaken at the Group's overseas subsidiaries.
 In addition to consolidating this sort of regular monthly information exchange, the Group will reinforce its response to issues arising in the marketplace.
 Information about these issues is conveyed via inquiries to the consultation service, along with repair and service information, analysis of returned products, feedback from Internet surveys, and so on.
-The Group will promptly feed this information back to its planning and design departments APOP Activities at Pioneer The product development process consists of a complex interaction of various other processes.
+The Group will promptly feed this information back to its planning and design departments.
+APOP Activities at Pioneer The product development process consists of a complex interaction of various other processes.
 The initial (upstream) stage of product development starts with planning conception, which has a significant impact on product quality.
 The steps required for achieving quality targets are identified at this stage.
-Pioneer uses Advanced Product Quality Planning (APQP), an approach that cuts across various organizations to find and resolve issues guickly.
+Pioneer uses Advanced Product Quality Planning (APQP), an approach that cuts across various organizations to find and resolve issues quickly.
 The Pioneer Group will continue to identify best practices in order to maintain and improve total quality across the Group.
 In fiscal 2012, the Group is identifying steps for achieving the quality targets from the initial stage of product development, and it continues to implement activities that enable issues to be found and resolved quickly through team activities in all divisions, including the sales and services divisions.
+The Four Key Points of APQP

-- 1) Predict and prevent problems rather than responding after the fact - 2) Team activities - 3) Information on current circumstances is constantly shared - 4) Effective communication
+- 1) Predict and prevent problems rather than responding after the fact

+- 2) Team activities

+- 3) Information on current circumstances is constantly shared

+- 4) Effective communication

+Approach to Quality Assurance Activities

-1. Critical FS incidents: Incidents caused by product safety issues requiring a Company an 2.
-FS (Fire and Safety): Spontaneous occurrence of product-generated fires and other product-related accidents, which compromise the safety of product users 3.
-Epidemic defects: Market defects concentrated around a specific facto Outline of Information Flow from Customers Concerning Quality
+- 1. Critical FS incidents: Incidents caused by product safety issues requiring a Company announcemen - FS (Fire and Safety): Spontaneous occurrence of product-generated fires and other product-related accidents, which comprenies the safety of product years. - Epidemic defects: Market defects concentrated around a specific factor Outline of Information Flow from Customers Concerning Quality